top of page

 This highly varied mixed leafy salad base, with the addition of other wild “weeds”, flowers and added fibre mentioned makes a very satisfactory indoor maintenance diet.
 We have used variations on this for many years with excellent results, indeed, we have raised hatchlings on it in long term (five year plus) trials.
 We therefore feel entirely confident in recommending it as safe and effective.

 The degree to which calcium or calcium with vitamin D3 supplements are required is quite difficult to assess accurately.
 We tend to take a fairly relaxed view on this.
 It also depends upon a number of variables, such as type and quality of UV-B provision.
 It is, therefore, difficult to generalise.
 With really good UV-B available, a twice weekly fairly generous sprinkling of pure calcium carbonate worked well for us.
 For species that do not bask as much, or where the UV-B provision is not as optimal, use of a phosphorus-free calcium supplement with some added D3 might be preferable.
 There are so many variables involved here that it is something you need to assess in the light of your own circumstances and experience.
+See also our latest separate article on 'choosing and using calcium supplements' for more background.

 Obviously, certain species will be active over winter because they do not naturally brumate (or do so only under conditions difficult to replicate safely in captivity) so for these species the basic 'winter diet' described above can be easily 'customised' and adapted in various ways.